A LENS ON VANCOUVER'S PAST

 PORT OF VANCOUVER (VAS)

-Canada’s largest port extends from Roberts Bank and the Fraser River up to and including Burrard Inlet.
-Home to 27 marine terminals, the Port of Vancouver handles the most diversified range of cargo in North America: automobiles, bulk, breakbulk, container, and cruise.
-As our country’s gateway to over 170 trading economies around the world, the port handles $1 of every $3 of Canada’s trade in goods outside of North America enabling the trade of approximately $200 billion in goods.
+Today, the Port of Vancouver, formally known as Vancouver Fraser Port Authority is Canada’s largest seaport extending from Roberts Bank north across the Fraser River delta and up to and including Burrard Inlet.
+Home to twenty-seven major terminals, the port handles the most diversified range of cargo in North America: bulk, containers, breakbulk, liquid bulk, automobiles, and cruise passengers.
+As our country’s Gateway to the Pacific, which includes over 170 trading economies around the world, the port handles $1 of every $3 of Canada’s trade in goods outside of North America enabling the trade of approximately $200 billion in goods.

-Lumber exports ruled supreme during latter half of the 19th century as sawmills popped up on both the North and South shores of Burrard Inlet.
-Exports increased significantly with the arrival of the Canadian Pacific Railway (CPR) in 1887 and the opening of the Panama Canal in 1914.
-Low freight rates in the early 20th century resulted in Vancouver becoming a more feasible shipping hub to Europe and Asia for bulk commodities such as grain and later coal, potash, and sulphur.
-With the advent of “Unitized Freight Transportation” in the 1960s, the port expanded from breakbulk (forest products, steel, machinery and cargo) into the container market with an annual capacity of nearly three million 20-foot Equivalent Units (TEUs).
-Finally, for more than 45 years, Vancouver has been a homeport for Alaska cruises as well as cruises through the scenic Inside Passage along B.C.’s West Coast.
+The port traces its origin’s to the latter half of the 19th century when lumber exports ruled supreme.
+Sawmills popped up on both the North and South Shores of Burrard Inlet and the lumber needed to get to its overseas markets, including the Pacific West Coast, Australia, and Asia.
+Trade expanded significantly with the arrival of the Canadian Pacific Railway (CPR) in 1887 and the opening of the Panama Canal in 1914.
+Outbound cargos included lumber and grain while inbound cargo included breakbulk.
+Without the canal, ships would have to sail all the way around South America to reach Europe, an additional 5,600 nautical miles.
+Low freight rates in the early 20th century resulted in Vancouver becoming a more feasible shipping hub to Europe and Asia for bulk commodities such as grain and later sulphur, coal, and potash.
+With the advent of “Unitized Freight Transportation” in the 60’s, the port expanded from breakbulk cargo into the container market with an annual capacity of three million 20-foot Equivalent Units (TEUs).
+Finally, for more than 45 years, Vancouver has been a homeport for Alaska cruises as well as cruises through the scenic Inside Passage of B.C.’s West Coast.

 VAS – radio callsign of the former Vancouver Harbour Marine Communications and Traffic Services (MCTS) Centre